harpreettatla01/CheeseAppTest/README.md

 ## Result

 I have attached a cucumber report containing the results of all three scenario's.
-Please open any html file and it will launch the report form which you can navigate to its may sections.
+Please open any html file and it will launch the report from which you can navigate to its may sections.